-The project aimed to implement and document a process, applying the prioritisation criteria and other elements in the framework, to create a prioritised list of clinical domains for potential development of national clinical quality registries.
+The project aimed to implement and document a process, applying the prioritisation criteria and other elements in the Framework for Australian clinical quality registries, to create a prioritised list of clinical domains for potential development of national clinical quality registries.

 Clayton Utz was engaged for the initial prioritisation of the list.
 This process involved identifying diseases, conditions and interventions that have a high burden on the Australian healthcare system, through an indicative cost analysis using data from the NHCDC.
-An environment scan of the identified high cost diseases, conditions and interventions was conducted to confirm the existence of evidence-based clinical guideline(s) and assess the diseases, conditions and interventions against the prioritisation criteria provided in the framework.
+An environment scan of the identified high cost diseases, conditions and interventions was conducted to confirm the existence of evidence-based clinical guideline(s) and assess the diseases, conditions and interventions against the prioritisation criteria provided in the Framework for Australian clinical quality registries.

 Four consultation workshops were held for this project.
 Workshop participants included stakeholders with backgrounds in health care provision, health care management, consumer advocacy, government, registry science, professional leadership and peak body representation.
-Participants were provided with a discussion document prior to the workshops, which described the background to the project, an initial non-prioritised list and issues for consideration.
+Participants were provided with a discussion document prior to the workshops, which described the background to the project, an initial nonprioritised list and issues for consideration.